-Social workers meet with persons who have dementia, their caregivers, family and friends.
-Most of the time people reach out to the Alzheimer’s Alliance when memory loss is suspected or when a new diagnosis has been received.
-They also contact our office when they need help developing a plan for the care of their loved one, when they need information on resources available to them or guidance is needed for a specific situation.
+Our case manager meets with persons who have dementia, their caregivers, family and friends.
+Most of the time people make an appointment with the Alzheimer’s Alliance when memory loss is suspected or when a new diagnosis has been received.
+They also make an appointment when they need help developing a plan for the care of their loved one, when they need information on resources available to them, or guidance is needed for a specific situation.

-Our social worker is available to meet with individulas by appointment or by phone.
+Our case manager is available to meet with individuals by appointment.
 Scheduling an appointment is the preferred method to ensure enough time is provided to help appropriately.

-During your appointment, the social worker will listen carefully to the concerns and issues presented and will help your family develop an individualized plan of action for navigating the dementia journey.
+During your appointment, the case manager will listen carefully to the concerns and issues presented and will help your family develop an individualized plan of action for navigating the dementia journey.